-Hilary, an RMT, works in a multi-disciplinary pediatric clinic.
-One of the patients is a young child with autism named Alan who is tactilely defensive and uncomfortable with touch.
+Hilary is an RMT who works in a multi-disciplinary pediatric clinic.
+One of the patients is a young child with autism named Alan who is uncomfortable with touch.
 Alan’s mother, Joan, wants Hilary to provide massage therapy for Alan so that he can become more comfortable with touch and with being around people.
-Although Hilary is used to working with children, she has little experience working with children who have autism.
-She is concerned and uncomfortable with Joan’s request because she can see that Alan doesn’t want strangers near him.
+Although Hilary is used to working with children, she is concerned and uncomfortable with Joan’s request because she can see that Alan doesn’t want strangers near him.
 She sees that he reacts quite negatively to any casual touch by anyone other than his mother.

-The receptionist in the clinic is unaware of Hilary’s reservations about providing treatment for Alan and she books Joan and Alan into Hilary’s schedule.
+The receptionist in the clinic books Joan and Alan into Hilary’s schedule.
 When Joan and Alan arrive at Hilary’s treatment room, Alan begins to cry and wave his hands anxiously.
-Joan tells Alan soothingly that Hilary is going to give him a massage treatment.
+Joan tries to soothe Alan and tells him that Hilary is going to give him a massage treatment.
 Alan becomes increasingly upset.

 Did Hilary’s actions meet the consent standard of practice?